gaehlerm/SoftwareEngineering/README.md

 The only drawback is that Copilot suggests the function `get_descriptive_name` instead of defining the Pythonic `__str__` method.
 Furthermore, if you already know what members and methods a class should have, you are probably faster writing it yourself instead of asking Copilot to do it.
 Copilot is only beneficial if you need ideas on how to structure your class.

 # 15. Inheritance

-"Favor composition over inheritance" - Basic rule of class design

-Or my version of this rule: "Use composition, not inheritance"

 "Inheritance is the base class of evil" [https://youtu.be/2bLkxj6EVoM?list=PLM5v5JsFsgP21eB4z2mIL8upkvT00Tw9B]